 Maybe add an almond biscuit?
 Store bought is more than fine, I mean you made dessert form scratch!
 Although I do have a recipe coming soon for some almond thins that would work fabulously here.

 Why not pin this recipe for this Delicious, Rich and Simple Chocolate Mousse Pots for later.
 Pin it here

 Delicious, Rich and Simple Chocolate Pots

 - 1 cup heavy cream

-- 2 tbsp amaretto (see notes for alternatives)
+- 2 tablespoon amaretto (see notes for alternatives)

 - 2 tablespoon brown sugar